-- 2.104 Six merchants told us that they do have visibility of the levels of scheme and processing fees levied by Mastercard and Visa,205 with three of these explicitly telling us that they were on IC++ contracts, although we note that, given the size of the respondents, they are all likely to be on such contracts.206 Two merchants said that they did receive a breakdown of fees but consider information provided about the fee levels for services as ambiguous and not sufficiently granular.207 - 2.105 Eight merchants told us that scheme and processing fees levied by Mastercard and Visa had increased in recent years:208 - Three merchants told us that overall scheme and processing fees have increased as a percentage of sales revenue.
-One told us that scheme and processing fees had increased by 12% since 2017,209 while another stated that scheme fees had increased by 162% between 2015 and 2022.210 The third responded that the scheme fee rate increased by 2 basis points between 2021 and 2022 (to [%] basis points for Visa and [%] basis points for Mastercard).211 - Three merchants told us that both Mastercard's and Visa's scheme and processing fees had increased as a percentage of sales revenue.
-One told us that Mastercard fees increased by 40% and Visa fees increased by 33% since 2017.212 [%].213 One told us that Mastercard fees increased by 78% (to 0.073% of sales revenue) and Visa fees increased by over 50% (to 0.041% of sales revenue) between 2019 and 2022 ([%]).214
+- 2.105 Six merchants told us that they do have visibility of the levels of scheme and processing fees levied by Mastercard and Visa206, with three of these explicitly telling us that they were on IC++ contracts, although we note that, given the size of the respondents, they are all likely to be on such contracts.207 Two merchants said that they did receive a breakdown of fees but consider information provided about the fee levels for services as ambiguous and not sufficiently granular.208 - 2.106 Eight merchants told us that scheme and processing fees levied by Mastercard and Visa had increased in recent years:209 - Three merchants told us that overall scheme and processing fees have increased as a percentage of sales revenue.
+One told us that scheme and processing fees had increased by 12% since 2017210, while another stated that scheme fees had increased by 162% between 2015 and 2022.211 The third responded that the scheme fee rate increased by 2 basis points between 2021 and 2022 (to [&] basis points for Visa and [&] basis points for Mastercard).212 - Three merchants told us that both Mastercard's and Visa's scheme and processing fees had increased as a percentage of sales revenue.
+One told us that Mastercard fees increased by 40% and Visa fees increased by 33% since 2017.213 [>].214 One told us that Mastercard fees increased by 78% (to 0.073% of sales revenue) and Visa fees increased by over 50% (to 0.041% of sales revenue) between 2019 and 2022 ([>]).215 - One merchant told us that its nominal scheme and processing fees increased by 23.37% between 2020 and 2021 however this is not as a percentage of sales revenue.216 One merchant told us that scheme and processing fee costs are increasing every year.217